brycewray/hugo-site/content/posts/2020/11/curmudgeonish-thoughts-2020.md

 Mind you, this doesn't take into account the additional reality of how tired one becomes of even the cleverest Hallowe'en-themed commercials by about the first week of October or the nicest Christmas-themed commercials by about, in this day and age, the first week of November.

 But, back to you ad buyers: if you can't afford to make and place a wider variety of commercials, just save the vast sum you're spending on broadcast spots.
 After the first or second viewings, the spots work *against* you.
 Contrary to the old joke, it's *not* true that even a negative reaction is worse than no reaction at all.
-I purposely don't spend money on products whose commercials rub me the wrong way (including making me say, "Oh, God, not *again*, not *this* soon"); and I suspect I'm not the only one who feels that way.
+I purposely don't spend money on products whose commercials rub me the wrong way (including making me say, "Oh, God, not *again*, not *this* soon”); and I suspect I'm not the only one who feels that way.

 ## Like concerns